mathiash98/mathiash98.github.io/content/posts/2023-september.md

 ## Notable reads

-Subscribing to the (hackernews RSS feed)[https://news.ycombinator.com/] provides me with loads of interesting articles.
-This month I found this very interesting article; (Don't mess with a genius)[https://shreevatsa.wordpress.com/2010/06/04/dont-mess-with-a-genius/].
+Subscribing to the [hackernews RSS feed](https://news.ycombinator.com/) provides me with loads of interesting articles.
+This month I found this very interesting article; [Don't mess with a genius](https://shreevatsa.wordpress.com/2010/06/04/dont-mess-with-a-genius/).
 It tells the story about sir Isaac Newton's career as "Warden of the mint".
 In this position he brought down the money counterfeiter William Chaloner.
 It's a very interesting read and I would recommend it to anyone.

 ## Finances & spendings